 When we are stressed, hormones and chemicals released by your body that are meant to help you deal with the stressful event may enter your gastrointestinal tract.
 This interferes with your digestion and disrupts the chemical balance in your gut.
 As a result, you may experience diarrhoea, constipation, stomach cramps, or nausea.

-A tension headache can be distinguished by several symptoms such as pressure that feels like a band around the head, tenderness of the scalp, and the pain is usually a dull aching head pain.
-Stress is believed to be the most common trigger for tension headaches and it could be due to a heightened sensitivity to pain when one is stressed.
+A tension headache can be distinguished by several symptoms such as dull aching head pain, pressure that feels like a band around the head, and tenderness of the scalp.
+Stress is believed to be the most common trigger for tension headaches, and can last from 30 minutes to even a week.

 Physical aches and pains

 Studies have shown that chronic aches and pains may be associated with higher levels of stress and cortisol.
 Your body’s muscles tend to tense up when you are stressed.
 This reflex action is the body’s way of guarding against injury.
 It is only after the stressful event has passed that your muscles will relax.